-This year, with shelter-in-place orders, curfews, and common sense telling us to stay home on New Year's Eve, we could all use a novel bubbly cocktail for toasting at midnight (or earlier — no judgment here) and ushering in 2021.
-Enter the French 75.1.
+This year, with the pandemic dragging on and many of us staying home on New Year's Eve, we could all use an uplifting bubbly cocktail for ushering in 2022.

-Late last year, we were asked to create Mixicles cocktail pairings for a five-course dinner benefitting Findlay Market.
+Not long before the world came to a grinding halt, we were asked to create cocktails for a five-course dinner benefitting Findlay Market.
 The menu was heavily French influenced, and the French 75 naturally came to mind as a potential pairing for one of the courses.

 The French 75 is a classic cocktail made with gin, Champagne, lemon juice, and sugar.
 The drink dates to World War I, and the inspiration for the title is a French 75mm field gun that, like the beverage, has quite a "kick."

-We put our spin on the French 75 by making it with Lavender Peach Mixicles (found in our Floral Collection).
-When mixed with gin and Champagne, the botanicals and bubbles combine to create a cocktail meant for lifting spirits.
+We put our spin on the French 75 by making it with Lavender Peach Mixicles (found online in our Floral Collection).
+When mixed with gin and Champagne, the botanicals and bubbles combine to create a cocktail meant for raising spirits.

-This December 31st, as you reflect back on an unprecedented year, try sipping a French 75.1 for auld lang syne.
+This December 31st, as you reflect back on another unprecedented year, try sipping a French 75.1 for auld lang syne.

 - 1 Lavender Peach Mixicles® cube

-Place the Mixicles® cube in a champagne flute.
+Place the Mixicles® cube in a champagne flute and allow it to thaw for 5 to 10 minutes.
 Add the gin and then top up with Champagne.
-Stir gently and garnish with lavender.
+Garnish with lavender and a lemon twist.